Google Top Stories Are Chosen By Importance Scores

 The Google blog post told us a few things that weren’t mentioned in the Automated News Digest Patent.

 One is that for articles to appear in a “top stories” carousel, they do not need to be registered as news sites with Google.
-So timely blog posts and articles at aren’t at news sites, but cover one of the news stories for a specific time could be included in the carousels.
+So timely blog posts and articles aren’t at news sites, but cover one of the news stories for a specific time could be included in the carousels.

 The blog post also told us that Google will include in those carousels notable quotes and related opinion pieces.
 The purpose of those is to make sure that the news being shown is more detailed and diverse.